 Refer to the Student Health Services website for more information regarding SHIP and services available at Student Health Services.

 Students who are able to demonstrate they have comparable coverage may be able to opt out of SHIP via the Health Fee Waiver application available online (TritonLink).
-The Fall Quarter 2017 deadline to waive SHIP (without a late fee) will be updated soon.
+The Fall Quarter 2020 deadline to waive SHIP (without a late fee) is September 1, 2020.
 More information about waiving out of SHIP may be found on the Student Health Services website.

-All incoming students must complete immunization requirements, including a Tuberculosis (TB) Screening Questionnaire.
-The TB Screening deadline will be updated soon.
+All incoming students must complete immunization requirements, including a Tuberculosis (TB) Screening Questionnaire (please see instructions on website).
+The TB Screening deadline is July 15, 2020.
 Failure to complete this by the deadline will result in a hold on future registration.

 FREQUENTLY ASKED QUESTIONS